-You have several options when selecting a split seal for your process needs, so a variety of factors need to be considered when you’re deciding which split seal to use.
-These choices fall into two categories: the component-style which also includes ‘semi-cartridge’ designs and the fully split cartridge design.
-Flex-A-Seal’s Style 85 fully split cartridge has the clear advantage over component-style split seals in a variety of sealing scenarios.
+A variety of factors must be considered when you’re deciding which split mechanial seal to use.
+These choices fall into two categories: the component-style which also includes ‘semi-cartridge’ designs and the two-piece fully split cartridge mechanical seal design.
+Flex-A-Seal’s Style 85 fully split cartridge mechanical seal has the clear advantage over component-style split seals in a variety of sealing scenarios.

 For instance, the Style 85 is the clear-cut preference in the following pump arrangements:

-- The Style 85 split cartridge seal is engineered for pump shafts up to 9.00” – far exceeding the range of most component-style and semi-cartridge seal designs currently available.
+- The Style 85 two-piece split cartridge mechanical seal is engineered for pump shafts up to 11.00” – far exceeding the range of most component-style and semi-cartridge seal designs currently available.

 - Have a pump in an awkward location or with a lot of pump insulation?
 The Style 85 is simple and quick to install, eliminating the need to spend unnecessary time and energy with pump preparation.

-- The Style 85 fully split cartridge seals just make sense for double-ended pumps: no need to dismantle the entire pump if only one seal needs maintenance.
+- The Style 85 fully contained two-piece design just make sense for double-ended pumps: no need to dismantle the entire pump if only one seal needs maintenance.

-- It is not necessary to remove the complete top assembly on most large vertical pumps to install a Flex-A-Seal Style 85 split cartridge.
+- It is not necessary to remove the complete top assembly on most large vertical pumps to install a Flex-A-Seal Style 85 split cartridge mechanical seal.

 |Seal components are immediately exposed to contamination once unpacked and handled.||All delicate components are encased and protected in the cartridge halves.|